-Another comment that I really liked was, “Our new theory is beautiful in its simplicity, and we just know it’s correct; however, it contradicts the findings – what we believed were facts – of many other experiments.
-Even so, what we thought were done-and-settled experimental findings must be wrong!
+Another comment that I really liked: “Our new theory is beautiful in its simplicity, and we just know it’s correct; however, it contradicts the findings – what we believed were facts – of many other experiments.
+Even so, what we thought were done-and-settled experimental findings must be wrong.
 Why?
-Because our new theory is beautiful and, on that basis, we know it’s correct!”
+Because our new theory is beautiful and, on that basis, we know it’s correct.”

 Is this not an astounding method by which scientific truth is substantiated?
 We expect this kind of “good feeling” talk from artists, but not from people in white lab coats.
 And yet, the world’s greatest scientists tell us this is the way it is.